 The Best Lenses for Photojournalism

-So, which is the best lens for photojournalism?
-There is no short answer here.
-There isn’t any one lens.
+There is no short answer here, and there isn’t any one lens.
 The best lens for journalism depends on the photographer, the way they shoot, and the subject at hand.
 As a result, the lens that a photojournalist selects could change from photojurnalist to photojournalist, as well as from assignment to assignment.

 What is Photojournalism?